Merethin/Akari/docs/happenings.md

 pub struct Event {
    event: u64, # The ID of the event.
 Has to be unique.
    time: u64, # The UNIX integer timestamp of the event.
 Formatted as "TIMESTAMP" in Happenings.
-   line: String, # The happening line directly from NS, with ending periods removed.
    actor: Option<String>, # The nation triggering this event, i.e. performing an action.
    receptor: Option<String>, # If there is one, the nation receiving the event (ex. being endorsed).
    origin: Option<String>, # The region where this event was originated.